doctorzpfeng/starter-hugo-academic-fzp/content/project/example/index.md

 ---
 title: CAM with SAR Images and SEI Signals
 summary: In this project, we focus on visualizing the inner mechanism of CNN as a classifier in SAR images and specific emitter identication (SEI) signals.
-We have published 3 papers relevant to this topic.
+We have published 4 papers relevant to this topic.
 tags:
-  - CAM
+  - various CAM for SAR images and time-frequency analysis
 date: '2016-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).